Download PDF

 1. Purpose:

 Boston University is committed to providing a supportive and productive training environment for our community of postdoctoral scholars.
-This Policy and accompanying Procedures (in development) defines the postdoctoral scholar role and guides the appointment process, creating consistency across our Schools and Colleges and Research Centers and Institutes.
+This Policy defines the postdoctoral scholar role and guides the appointment process, creating consistency across our Schools, Colleges, Research Centers and Institutes.

 2. Covered Parties:

-All postdoctoral scholars at Boston University and any member of the Boston University community who sponsors postdoctoral scholarship are responsible for acting in accordance with the provisions of this Policy and the accompanying Procedures (in development).
+All postdoctoral scholars at Boston University and any member of the Boston University community who sponsors or administers postdoctoral appointments are responsible for acting in accordance with the provisions of this Policy.

 3. Defined Terms:

 “Postdoctoral scholar”.
-Postdoctoral scholars at Boston University are individuals who have fulfilled the requirements for a doctoral degree (or equivalent) and are engaged in a temporary and defined period of mentored advanced training to enhance the professional skills and/or research independence needed to pursue their chosen career paths.
-Postdoctoral scholars are actively involved in research and/or teaching at Boston University, but are formally considered non-faculty research staff as part of the Academic Research Job Family.
+Postdoctoral scholars at Boston University are individuals who have fulfilled the requirements for a doctoral degree (or equivalent) and are engaged in a temporary and defined period of mentored advanced training.
+Postdoctoral scholars must be involved in research at Boston University.
+They also may be involved in teaching or service in accordance with their professional goals.
+A postdoctoral position is an academic role designed to enhance the professional skills and research independence needed for the individual to pursue their chosen career path.

 “Years of service”.
-Number of years of a postdoctoral scholar’s appointment, calculated by the start date of his or her first postdoctoral position at Boston University.
+Number of years of a postdoctoral scholar’s appointment, calculated by the start date of their first postdoctoral position at Boston University.

-“Salary”.
-Financial compensation for research or scholarship performed at Boston University, either paid via University funding sources (e.g. grants, departmental funds) through payroll or paid via external funding sources (e.g. training grants, foreign/private fellowships) as a stipend.
+“Compensation”.
+Financial compensation or living expenses associated with research or scholarship performed at Boston University, either paid via University funding sources (e.g. grants awarded to the University, departmental funds) as a salary or paid via external funding sources (e.g. training grants, foreign/private fellowships) as a stipend.

 “Benefits”.
 Programs provided to eligible Boston University employees in addition to their wages or salary.